geotools/geotools/docs/user/library/main/jts.rst

   // or modify a coordinate in place
   JTS.transform( coordinate, coordinate, transform );

-And also a JTS Envelope, although this case is a bit special in that you get a chance to specify how many points along the edge of the boundary are sampled.
+And also a JTS ``Envelope``, although this case is a bit special in that you get a chance to specify how many points along the edge of the boundary are sampled.
 If you specify 5, five points along the top, bottom, left and right edges will be transformed - giving you a chance to better account for the curvature of the earth.:

 .. literalinclude:: /../src/main/java/org/geotools/api/APIExamples.java
    :language: java
    :start-after: // transformEnvelope start
    :end-before: // transformEnvelope end

-Finally the common target of DefaultGeographicCRS.WGS84 is given its own method (to quickly transform to geographic bounds)::
+Finally the common target of ``DefaultGeographicCRS.WGS84`` is given its own method (to quickly transform to geographic bounds)::

   Envelope geographicBounds = JTS.toGeographic( envelope, dataCRS );